-Determining the appropriate number of observable overtones without overfitting the data is a delicate question, however, beyond the scope of this study.
+Determining the appropriate number of observable overtones without overfitting the data is a delicate question however, beyond the scope of this study.
 Our results here indicate that performing the no-hair test on fundamental modes, later in the signal, largely sidesteps such questions (at least at currently observable SNR), yielding much tighter and more reliable constraints.\footnote{Our results are broadly consistent with Ref.~\cite{JimenezForteza:2020cve}, even though they were studying non-spinning signals.
 There, it was found that the $(3,3,0)$ mode is the best observable non-dominant QNM if the mass ratio $\gtrsim1.2$ and the ringdown SNR $\gtrsim8$.
 Under these conditions they predicted that the $(3,3,0)$ frequency could be constrained to the $\sim10\%$ level.
 For context, GW190521's ringdown SNR was $\sim12$~\cite{Capano:2021etf}.}

-Our simulation campaign supports the conclusion that the $(3,3,0)$ quasi-normal mode is observable in the ringdown of GW190521, and that this mode is consistent with general relativity.
+Our simulation campaign supports the conclusion that a two mode model is observationally distinguishable from a single mode model in the ringdown of GW190521, and that the second mode is consistent with general relativity.